Charles Spencer, 3rd Duke of Marlborough: Early life

 He was the second son of Charles Spencer, 3rd Earl of Sunderland, and Lady Anne Churchill, the second daughter of John Churchill, 1st Duke of Marlborough, and his wife Sarah Churchill, Duchess of Marlborough.
-He inherited the Sunderland title from his older brother in 1729, becoming 5th Earl of Sunderland, and then the Marlborough title from his aunt Henrietta, 2nd Duchess of Marlborough in 1733.
+He inherited the Sunderland peerages from his older brother in 1729, becoming 5th Earl of Sunderland, and then the Marlborough peerages from his aunt Henrietta, Duchess of Marlborough, in 1733.
 At that time, he handed over the Sunderland estates to his younger brother John, but he did not obtain Blenheim Palace until Sarah, the dowager duchess, died in 1744.

-On Thursday, 14 July 1737, Marlborough captained his own cricket team in a match against the Prince of Wales' XI on Kew Green.
-Wales' XI are known to have won the match which was apparently of minor standard although publicised because of the participants.
+On Thursday, 14 July 1737, Marlborough captained his own cricket team in a match against the Prince of Wales's XI on Kew Green.
+The Prince's XI are known to have won the match, which was apparently of a minor standard, although publicised because of the participants.
 This is the only known mention of Marlborough in a cricketing connection.

 He was one of the original governors of London's Foundling Hospital, the foundation of which in 1739 marked a watershed in British child care advocacy and attitudes.

 Seven Years War

-He is best known for his service in the early part of the Seven Years' War.
+Marlborough is best known for his service in the early part of the Seven Years' War.
 He led the Raid on St Malo, a naval descent against the French coastal port.
 Following the Capture of Emden in 1758, he led the British expeditionary force sent to join Ferdinand of Brunswick's Army of Observation on Continental Europe, but died the same year, leaving command to John Manners, Marquess of Granby.

 Marriage and children

-He married The Hon.
+Marlborough married The Hon.
 Elizabeth Trevor (c.
-1713 – 1761), daughter of Thomas Trevor, 2nd Baron Trevor.
+1713 – 1761), a daughter of Thomas Trevor, 2nd Baron Trevor.
 They had five children: